 Psychotherapy can help you re-discover and develop a relationship to parts of yourself that due to painful experiences you perhaps never knew existed before.
 Emotions are no longer to be frightened of or overwhelmed by; they now become aspects of you that are only to be experienced.
 This new way of relating to your emotional life can improve your relationship between your instincts and capacity to reflect on your experience (instead of getting 'caught up' in it).
 It can also increase your resilience to life's everyday problems, deepen your contact with life and become an important source of creativity.
 Therapy takes time, but its developmental effects can be profound and long lasting.

 I will listen carefully to what you tell me and give you space for you to reflect on your life experiences and how they have impacted upon you.
 I will not judge or tell you what I think you 'should' do.
 However, along with actively listening I will offer my own reflections and perspectives from time to time if I think they will be helpful to you and the process.

 WHAT HAPPENS IN A THERAPY SESSION?

-Some sessions will be as you might imagine in a 'traditional' counselling/ psychotherapy session where it is two people , talking through an issue.
+Some sessions will be as you might imagine in a 'traditional' counselling/ psychotherapy session where it is two people, talking through an issue.
 And this works very well!
-However, if you feel it can work for you we can also turn to less cognitive modes of thinking such as working with the resources of your imagination.
+However, if you feel it can work for you we can also turn to other modes of thinking such as working with the resources of your imagination.